 The town’s luscious green parks and gardens provide a tranquil escape from the hustle and bustle of everyday life.
 Relax under the shade of a lush leafy canopy and admire the idyllic natural landscape all around.
-The town’s Upper, Lower, and Central gardens are the most popular and these charming examples of Victorian style are Grade II listed.
-Expect exotic flowers, rare species of wildlife, and perfectly mowed lawns.
+The town’s Upper, Lower and Central Gardens are the most popular, and these charming examples of Victorian style are Grade II-listed.
+Expect exotic flowers, rare species of wildlife and perfectly mowed lawns.
 With over 2,000 acres of parks and gardens, there’s no shortage of scope for relaxation in this summer getaway town.

 Enjoy the outdoors

 Come and explore the outstanding nature of Dorset by taking a relaxing stroll or hiring a bike.
 Bask in the British sunshine along one of the fantastic cycle trails or be enchanted by the view of the setting sun from Bournemouth’s towering cliffs.
-Cyclists have the option of either an off-road adventure or a smooth sight-see along the roads.
-For those feeling a little weary after a day of sight-seeing, Bournemouth’s land train provides the perfect alternative for allowing visitors to admire the breathtaking coastal views from the comfort of the train’s carriages.
+Cyclists have the option of either an off-road adventure or a smooth sightsee along the roads.
+For those feeling a little weary after a day of sightseeing, Bournemouth’s land train provides the perfect alternative for allowing visitors to admire the breathtaking coastal views from the comfort of the train’s carriages.
 The route, from Bournemouth Pier to Boscombe Pier, is one of the most scenic in the country.

 Listen to some fantastic live music

-This Grade I listed church was the first church ever to be built in the town of Bournemouth.
-Stunning and historic in equal measure, St Peter’s church is certainly worthy of a visit.
-Completed in the 19th century, St Peter’s was designed by famous architect George Edmund Street – one of Britain’s leading Victorian Gothic revival architects.
-The towering 62 m spire erupts onto the skyline and is unmissable.
-Simon Jenkins, in his book ‘England’s Thousand Best Churches‘, describes St Peter’s as ‘one of the richest Gothic revival interiors in England’.
+This Grade I-listed church was the first ever to be built in the town of Bournemouth.
+Stunning and historic in equal measure, St Peter’s Church is certainly worth a visit.
+Completed in the 19th century, St Peter’s was designed by architect George Edmund Street – one of Britain’s leading Victorian Gothic Revival architects.
+The towering 62-metre spire erupts onto the skyline and is unmissable.
+Simon Jenkins, in his book England’s Thousand Best Churches (1999), describes St Peter’s as “one of the richest Gothic Revival interiors in England”.

 Both a museum and an art gallery, the Russell-Cotes building is one of Bournemouth’s main attractions.
-The museum is simply jam-packed with fascinating objects, intriguing exhibits, and superb art from around the world.
+The museum is simply jam-packed with fascinating objects, intriguing exhibits and superb art from around the world.
 The building itself rivals the art for beauty and is a magnificent example of Victorian and Art Nouveau styles.
 The museum’s elegant interiors will transport you back in time to the world of the traditional English ladies and gentlemen.